pascaltll/Russian-simulator/Readme.md

 * **`git`**
 * **Docker Desktop** (or Docker Engine and Docker Compose) if you plan to use Docker.

+### Important Notes for First Run

+* **Model Downloads:** The `whisper` transcription model and `language-tool-python` grammar data will be downloaded automatically the first time they are used.
+This may take some time depending on your internet connection.

 ### 1. Running with Docker Compose (Recommended)

 This is the easiest way to run the entire application, including the database and applying migrations.